 Convention Archives 1938-194916th October 2019 by Michele Auborn

-We freely admit that these bare bones are not the entire story, but they are a point from which we would really appreciate your help to add the rest.
-To make life easier we have decided not to include any pictures, and to lay these out as decades.
-However in the future we hope very much to have each year as a page all its own with photos and with other archive material.
-So if you know, or read any details that are not here, whether that is in vintage magazines, online, or anywhere else, please drop us a line so we can add them.
-Also if you have any archive material that you would be willing to scan for us.
+This is our latest project, which will eventually tell the story of our Annual General Meeting, and the card fair that slowly grew to accompany it, eventually becoming the focus for most collectors.
+We freely admit these are but bare bones, but they are at a point where we would really appreciate your help to start adding in the bulk of the material and memories.
+To make life easier we have decided not to include any pictures yet, and also to upload these files as continuous decades; however in the future we hope to have each year as a separate page with photos and other archive material.
+So if you know, or read any information that is not here, whether that is in vintage magazines, online, or anywhere else, please add them to our contact form at www.card-world.co.uk/contact/ so we can add them to our records; also please let us know if you have any archive material that you would be willing to scan for us to include as soon as possible.
 Many thanks in advance.
-And let us work together to create an archive for future cartophilists to both enjoy, and be amazed at…
+And let us go forward together to create an archive for future cartophilists to both enjoy, and be amazed at…

 Saturday, 14th March 1942